Principles for Trusted Elections ~ Election Integrity

-The coalition’s work embraces activities intended to build trust in our elections and our candidates leading up to the general election in November 2022.
+The coalition’s work embraced activities intended to build trust in our elections and our candidates leading up to the general election in November 2022.

-The Candidate Principles for Trusted Elections is a national initiative that New Mexico First and partner organizations have brought to a local level, and the Election Integrity effort is a stateside awareness activity of the coalition.
+The Principles for Trusted Elections is a national initiative that New Mexico First and partner organizations brought to a local level, and the New Mexico Democracy Project’s Election Integrity effort was a stateside awareness activity of the coalition.

 See coverage of the above public service video aired on KOAT 7 Action News!

-Our republic is at a critical moment with increasing polarization undermining fundamental American values.
-A national effort was recently launched to advance leadership by former and current officials regarding ethical practices by candidates.
-The Candidate Principles were developed by citizens, candidates, and campaign professionals from both sides of the aisle and represent a set of standards that spell out, in a straightforward and nonpartisan way, our understanding of what good elections mean.
-The national initiative is supported by a cross-partisan network of civic, business, and religious leaders including the Carter Center, Ford Presidential Foundation, Lugar Center, and the National Institute on Civil Discourse.
+In 2022, our republic was at a critical moment with increasing polarization undermining fundamental American values.
+A national effort was launched to advance leadership by former and current officials regarding ethical practices by candidates.
+The Candidate Principles were developed by citizens, candidates, and campaign professionals from both sides of the aisle and represent a set of standards that spelled out, in a straightforward and nonpartisan way, our understanding of what good elections mean.
+The national initiative was supported by a cross-partisan network of civic, business, and religious leaders including the Carter Center, Ford Presidential Foundation, Lugar Center, and the National Institute on Civil Discourse.

-Supporters of the Candidate Principles include Commissioner of Public Lands candidates Stephanie Garcia Richard (D) and Jefferson Byrd (R), former Governor Garrey Carruthers (R), former Lt.
+Supporters of the Principles for Trusted Elections include Commissioner of Public Lands candidates Stephanie Garcia Richard (D) and Jefferson Byrd (R), former Governor Garrey Carruthers (R), former Lt.
 Governor Diane Denish (D) and former State Senator and Secretary of Labor Clinton Harden (R) — with more joining every day.

 Leading up to the 2022 election, all New Mexico candidates and state leaders, including former elected officials, organizations, businesses and individuals were invited to endorse the five Candidate Principles: